tmb5cg/Fifa-Autobidder/README.md

 ## Overview & Features

-Unlike the more common and widely known botting methods, such as [Autobuyers or snipers](https://github.com/chithakumar13/Fifa21-AutoBuyer) that rely on speed and luck (and risky JavaScript injection), Autobidding relies on lower margins at higher volumes (around 100 - 200 coins per card).
+Unlike the more common and widely known botting methods, such as [Autobuyers or snipers](https://github.com/chithakumar13/Fifa21-AutoBuyer), which rely on speed and luck (and risky JavaScript injection), Autobidding takes a different approach.
+It focuses on lower margins at higher volumes, typically around 100-200 coins per card.

 This makes Autobidding not only more lucrative long term, but also more consistent, and in my opinion, safer.
 It is also more fun to watch compared to card sniping.

 Advantages: